dancesWithCycles/from-learn-to-code-to-build-software/200_refine_it.md

 Also a task shall have acceptance criteria to define the scope of the work.

-1. For each job the following information shall be stored: title, a description, a location, the name of the user who created the offering, a date when it was created.
+`1.
+For each job the following information shall be stored: title, a description, a location, the name of the user who created the offering, a date when it was created.`
-2. Jobs shall be persistently stored in a SQLite database.
+`2.
+Jobs shall be persistently stored in a SQLite database.`

 Those acceptance criteria are already very technical.
 If you work alone, you can make this decisions directoy.
 When working in a team, this should be discussed.
 I have choosen a SQLite database because it is easy to implement.
 No additional server must be installed and maintained.
 Nothing hinders us to replace the SQLite database later with a different database technology.